surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/ca8620aee571293baafa06532397667001086ceb/images/polar_area.png)

 -  **Donut** donut chart are equal to pie chart.
-They show relationships of parts to a whole. select **Check Box** to enables the donut view.
+They show relationships of parts to a whole. select **Donut Check Box** to enable donut view.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/931940aa7f830b84487e8ea4b873c0857bbfa3e9/images/donut.png)

 ## Radar chart

- Radar charts are a great way to compare members of a dimension in a function of several metrics.
+ Radar charts, are great way to compare members of a dimension in a function of several metrics.
 For example, when you want to buy a Laptop, you can use a radar chart to compare several devices across several metrics like battery life, memory, hard drive etc.

  **4.** Click on **Radar** tab under **General** section  to compare the data in  Radar chart.